oluwatobiloba136/oluwatobiloba136.github.io/_posts/2025-01-01-The_Trinity.md

 >The Trinity in Action

-We Trinity can be seen in actions as revealed in the following passage:
+The Trinity can be seen in actions as revealed in the following passage:

 ```
 The Spirit [*God the Holy Spirit*] of the Lord God [*God the Father*] is upon me [*God the Son*]; because the Lord hath anointed me to preach good tidings unto the meek; he hath sent me to bind up the brokenhearted, to proclaim liberty to the captives, and the opening of the prison to them that are bound - (Isaiah 60:1)